World Humanitarian Day

-Blerta Aliko leads UN Women’s Humanitarian unit and in this piece reflects on the current unending flurry of humanitarian disasters around the world.
+Blerta Aliko, former head of UN Women’s Humanitarian unit, and current Deputy Regional Director for UN Women Arab States, reflects on the current unending flurry of humanitarian disasters around the world.
 She underlines that it is in the face of adversity that we see resilience, determination and the power of people’s will to live in dignity and respect, which is what gives humanitarians the strength they need to bring light to the darkest places.

 Every year on World Humanitarian Day my mind returns to memories of a dark day, 19 August 2003.
 I had just finished a three-month detail assignment in New York as part of the team working to close down the “Oil for Food Programme”.
 I was with my colleagues in the office when we received news of the bombing of the Canal Hotel in Baghdad and that one of our coworkers had been caught in the blast.
 It had only been a couple of days since I had last seen him and that happy event was to congratulate him on the birth of his son.